 - triggered when the job completed.
 Function should return boolean: true on success, false failed and not mark job as completed (retry will be triggered after timeout).

-Here are sample records of a parent job and the child jobs it generates, stored in the jobs_messages collection:
+Here are sample records of a parent job and the child jobs it generates, stored in the jobs_messages collection.

 {